lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Alternatively, CRED can be specified by the other peer during the EDHOC execution with P. This relies on EDHOC message_2 or message_3, whose respective ID_CRED_R and ID_CRED_I can specify CRED by value, or instead a URI or other external reference where CRED can be retrieved from (see {{Section 3.5.3 of RFC9528}}).

 Also during the EDHOC execution, an External Authorization Data (EAD) field might include an EAD item that specifies CRED by value or reference.
-This is the case, e.g., for the EAD item defined in {{I-D.ietf-ace-edhoc-oscore-profile}}, which is used in the EAD_3 field of EDHOC message_3 and transports (a reference to) an Access Token that in turn specifies CRED_I by value or by reference.
+This is the case, e.g., for the EAD item defined in {{I-D.ietf-ace-edhoc-oscore-profile}}, which is used in the EAD_3 field of EDHOC message_3 and transports (a reference to) an access token that in turn specifies CRED_I by value or by reference.

 When obtaining a new credential CRED, the peer P has to validate it before storing it.
 The validation steps to perform depend on the specific type of CRED (e.g., a public key certificate {{RFC5280}}{{I-D.ietf-cose-cbor-encoded-cert}}), and can rely on (the authentication credential of) a trusted third party acting as a trust anchor.